To join the San Diego Chapter of the International Facility Management Association, you need to join IFMA first.

 Retired membership is open to members in good standing upon their permanent retirement from full-time facility management practice, business development, sales, and/or marketing.
 Should a retired member return to full-time employment as either a practitioner or in business development, sales, and/or marketing position, he or she shall be reclassified to the appropriate membership category.

-As of October, 2015, the cost to be a member of IFMA is $209.
-The cost to be a member of the San Diego Chapter, which includes free admission to the monthly luncheon meetings, is an additional $250.
+As of July, 2018, the cost to be a member of IFMA International is $209.
+The cost to be a member of the San Diego Chapter, which includes free admission to the monthly luncheon meetings, is an additional $250 for Professional Members (Facility Managers) and $300 for Associate Members (Anyone that sells or performs a service).

 How to Join IFMA and the San Diego Chapter: